jawaher-alqotym/git-fundamentals/README.md

 # git clone

-git clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.
+git clone (download) a repository that already exists on GitHub, including all of the files and commits.

 ```
 git clone [url]